 Die Gantry 3 wurde in einer Forschungskollaboration mit der Firma Varian Medical Systems erstellt und in die bestehende Behandlungs- und Beschleunigeranlage am PSI integriert.
 Technisch hat Gantry 3 vergleichbare Behandlungsmöglichkeiten wie Gantry 2, geht mit einem maximalen Bestrahlungsfeld von 30 x 40 cm2 aber auch darüber hinaus.

 The construction of Gantry 3 was undertaken as a scientific collaboration with Varian Medical Systems and integrated in the existing treatment and accelerator facility at PSI.
 Technically, Gantry 3 offers the same treatment capabilities as Gantry 2 and but with an irradiation fields of 30x40 cm2 goes even beyond that.

 Gantry 3 can be rotated 180 degrees to the right or to the left.
 Nine primary magnets, which surround the vacuum pipe, steer the protons to the patient as a beam with one-millimetre precision.
 With a total weight of 270 tons and a diameter of 10.5 metres, Gantry 3 is the largest machine installed to date at CPT.
-Gantry 3 also utilises the active scanning technique to deflect the proton beam with two orthogonal magnets to be able to cover any tumour shape.
+Gantry 3 also utilises the active scanning technique to deflect the proton beam with two orthogonal magnets to be able to cover any 3 dimensional tumour shape.

 The clinical collaboration of this treatment unit will be done with the Radiation Oncology Department of the University Hospital of Zürich.